mjbeaumont/sitepoint-braintree-tr-demonstration/README.md

 	composer install

 if you have Composer installed globally.

+Finally, open `settings.php` and replace the default values with your Braintree API keys and your domain name.

 ### Requirements ###